The Higher Wisdom Trainings

 His grandfather smiled and said softly, “the one I feed.”

 With the practice of Skillful Thought we learn how to nurture and grow those wholesome qualities, which will produce a wholesome life.
 Most of our thinking is unnecessary.
 As you develop your meditation practice and begin to notice the quality of your thoughts, you will begin to understand the truth of this.
-Our mind produces thoughts, like a waste product, just generating thought after thought after thought.
+Our mind produces thoughts like a waste product, just generating thought after thought after thought.

 Zen Master Thich Nhat Hahn has developed a systematic way to practice Skillful Thought.